provider image

 Reviewed by Alexandra Schwarz, MD | July 25, 2023

-SSRIs are the most frequently prescribed type of antidepressant, especially fluoxetine and sertraline.
-This is because they usually work well, are cost-effective, and don’t have a lot of side effects.
+SSRIs are the most frequently prescribed type of antidepressant.
+They usually work well, are cost-effective, and don’t have a lot of side effects.
+And, they’re actually used for many different conditions — not just depression.

-7. Antidepressants can have side effects, but they usually go away
+7. Antidepressants can have side effects, but they often go away

 Like all medications, antidepressants can have side effects.